 Be honest—if your kid came home beaming with pride for getting a 20% on a spelling test, you’d be questioning their understanding of math as well as language arts.
 20% just doesn’t sound impressive.
 But what if your grade-schooler was being quizzed on a list of 500 doctoral-level vocabulary words?
-You may then be tempted to call Mensa
+You may then be tempted to call Mensa.

 The same can be said of solar panel efficiency ratings.
 Once you understand what’s behind the grading system where peak performers register in the low 20s, you may have a better appreciation for the advances made in solar panel efficiency over time.